-At the risk of sounding ancient, I'll admit that fitness trackers still keep me in awe.
-I mean, we're talking about a consumer gadget that is able to optimize different kinds of training and monitor one's health on so many levels – counting steps and calories, keeping track of sleep patterns and stress levels, and even assisting users with breathing techniques to reduce anxiety.
-For a while, I thought that even the best fitness trackers couldn't possibly deliver on their promises, and dismissed them as some sort of consumption-inducing trickery... until I actually gave wearable tech a try.
+Fitness trackers are underappreciated but awe-inspiring.
+These gadgets can count steps and calories, help users keep track of sleep patterns and stress levels, and even guide them with breathing techniques to reduce anxiety.
+For a while, I thought that fitness trackers couldn't possibly deliver on their promises, and dismissed them as consumption-inducing trickery until I actually gave wearable tech a try.

-I know, I know, decision-making isn't easy these days, but our goal at Versus is exactly to make this process easier for you.
-Our team assembled a list of the 5 best fitness trackers for training and health monitoring, which we'll keep updated as new products are released with even more innovations.
+Decision-making isn't easy these days, but our goal at Versus is precisely to make this process easier for you.
+Our team assembled a list of the 5 best fitness trackers for training and health monitoring, which we'll keep updated as new products are released with even more novelties.

 But first, let's go through some of our users' most wanted features.

 The first one goes without saying, but it may be worth remembering some of the reasons that make battery life a crucial element to evaluate.
-First of all, who doesn't find charging or replacing batteries inconvenient?
-On top of that, imagine achieving a personal record at running or swimming... and not having it recorded because your fitness tracker is, well, dead.
-Tough luck, life goes on, but you may miss an important appointment if your activity tracker declares R.I.P. in the middle of the night, so I'd suggest saying on the safe side.
+First of all, charging is always an inconvenience.
+On top of that, imagine achieving a personal record at running or swimming and not having it recorded, or missing an appointment because your fitness tracker is, well, dead.
+Tough luck, life goes on, but I'd suggest being on the safe side.

-Moving on, many, but not all fitness trackers, are able to automatically detect actual workouts – and no, moving from the couch to the kitchen doesn't qualify as a workout, though your tracker should still count those steps.
-In most cases, users need to select their current activity from a list, which may include swimming, cycling, or even yoga and weightlifting.
-However, fitness trackers with an activity detection feature make it all even more convenient: they're able to identify the kind of workout a person is doing, so no further action must be taken on the user's side.
-See why I have my reasons to be in awe of wearable tech?
+Moving on, many, but not all fitness trackers, detect workouts automatically – and no, moving from the couch to the kitchen doesn't qualify as a workout, though your tracker should still count those steps.
+In most cases, users must select their current activity from a list that may include swimming, cycling, yoga, golf, and weightlifting (to name a few possibilities).
+Fitness trackers with an activity detection feature make things more convenient, as they identify which exercise someone is doing and the user must take no further action.

 A fundamental feature for most, activity reports are generated based on data collected by the device.
-You can then check your results on an app or website, which helps you see the larger picture and find areas that need improvement – you might be sleeping too little, or your workout performance may have decreased, and activity reports may provide not only insight, but also motivation.
+You can check results on an app or website, which helps you see the larger picture and find areas for improvement – you might be sleeping too little, or your workout performance may have decreased.
+Activity reports may provide both insight and motivation.

-Heart rate monitoring is also a highly important feature for many of our users; of course, a fitness tracker cannot and should not substitute medical advice, but it can help you keep your heart rate average in check, and show if you're exaggerating a bit with your workouts.
+Heart rate monitoring is another essential feature for many of our users.
+A fitness tracker can't and shouldn't replace medical advice, but it can help you keep your heart rate average in check, and show if you're taking your workouts a little too far.

 I'm obviously biased toward the next feature: the smart alarm.
-It may not be a necessity for everyone, but I guess I've made my case when I shared that personal story.
+It may not be a necessity for everyone, but I've made my case with that personal story.

-We've taken into account not only our users' favorite devices, but also looked for fitness trackers that cater to needs that our readers want to be met by wearable tech.
+We've taken into account our users' favorite fitness trackers, as well as other models that cater to needs that you may want to be met by wearable tech.

 A recap of the key specs:

-One of the most pricey among our ultimate fitness trackers, Samsung's Gear Fit2 Pro packs all key specs.
-It is the most suitable fitness tracker for swimmers to date, with an impressive 50-meter water resistance and integration with the Speedo On app.
-Swimmers aren't the only ones to benefit, though: this tracker automatically detects and logs other activities, such as tennis and basketball playing, as well as dancing, and there are plenty of apps available to track your progress (MapMyRun, UA Record, Endomondo and many others*).
+One of the priciest options, Samsung's Gear Fit2 Pro packs most fitness tracking features one could expect.
+The model is water-resistant and offers integration with the Speedo On app, being a very suitable choice for swimmers.
+Besides swimming, the tracker automatically detects and logs activities such as playing tennis and dancing, and there are plenty of apps available to track your progress (MapMyRun, UA Record, Endomondo, and many others*).

-Another great feature is the Gear Fit2 Pro's compatibility with Spotify, even on offline mode – meaning you can leave your smartphone at home and still enjoy your favorite playlists and podcasts.
-While working out in smartphone-free mode, you'll still be able to keep track of your training routes (great for walks, jogs and runs), thanks to the device's inbuilt GPS.
+The Samsung Gear Fit2 Pro is compatible with Spotify, even in offline mode – meaning you can leave your phone at home and still enjoy your favorite playlists and podcasts.
+While working out in smartphone-free mode, you'll still be able to keep track of your training routes (great for walks, jogs, and runs), thanks to the device's inbuilt GPS.

-In terms of design, the Samsung Gear Fit2 Pro may be restrictive, depending on your individual needs; so far, there aren't options available apart from an all-black design and a black and red variant.
+In terms of design, the Samsung Gear Fit2 Pro may be restrictive, depending on your individual needs; so far, there aren't options available apart from black and a black and red variant.
 You can, however, choose from two band sizes to find the best fit for your wrist, and count on the protection of damage-resistant glass.

 *App availability varies per region.